federicotdn/verb/README.md

 After installing Verb, get started by creating a new `guide.verb` file.
 The `.verb` extension is added to the `auto-mode-alist` as part of the package autoloads, so the `verb-mode` major mode will be activated automatically.
 In the example file, add the following contents:

 ```
-* Get a user
+* Get users list
 get https://reqres.in/api/users
 ```

 This defines a minimal HTTP request specification, describing a method (`GET`) and a URL (`https://reqres.in/api/users`).
 The request is contained under a heading marked with only one `*`, which makes it a level 1 heading.
 The number of `*`s determines a heading's level.
+All the text under a heading (if any) corresponds to the HTTP request it is describing.

 A buffer may contain zero headings, in which case the entire contents of the file are interpreted as a single request specification.
 This is useful for quick testing (on the `*scratch*` buffer, for example).

 ### Sending Requests

-To actually send the HTTP request, use the `verb-send-request-on-point-other-window` command, which by default is bound to <kbd>C-c C-r C-r</kbd>.
-This command will send the HTTP request, and show the response on another window using `switch-to-buffer-other-window`.
-If you wish to view the response on the same window, use the `verb-send-request-on-point` command, by default bound to <kbd>C-c C-r C-f</kbd>.
+To actually send the HTTP request, use one of the `verb-send-request-on-point` commands.
+They are the following:
+- <kbd>C-c C-r C-r</kbd>: `verb-send-request-on-point-other-window-stay` sends the request and shows the response on a buffer in another window, but doesn't switch to that window.
+- <kbd>C-c C-r C-s</kbd>: `verb-send-request-on-point-other-window` sends the request, shows the response on a buffer in another window, and switches to it.
+- <kbd>C-c C-r C-f</kbd>: `verb-send-request-on-point-other-window-stay` sends the request, and shows the response on a buffer in the currently selected window.

+Request sending is asynchronous - you can do other stuff while Emacs waits for the server's response.
+If the response is taking too long to be received, a warning will be displayed in the minibuffer.
+You can modify this behaviour by modifying the `verb-show-timeout-warning` variable's value.

 ### The Response Body Buffer